-Dumping your gray water, or emptying your gray tank, is generally only permitted on BLM lands open for dispersed camping.
+Dumping your gray water, or emptying your gray tank, is generally only permitted on BLM “public lands”, these are the lands typically open for dispersed camping.

 Everywhere else, it’s illegal.

 Note: the following research was conducted from United States Code of Federal Regulation (CFR) as of March 2019…

 Bureau of Land Management